Embracing the current generation of cloud-based project management software can be a bit thorny for some enterprises.

 Collaborate on project life cycle adjustments

 Tell the story of how managing projects in a more social and democratic system will change the current workflow.
-Identify how team members can streamline processes or even fix pain points that deal with project scheduling, collaboration and communications.
+Identify how team members can streamline processes or even fix pain points that deal with project scheduling, collaboration, and communications.
 Work with individuals to identify these areas so they feel a part of the transition.

 The biggest workflow change is that there’s going to be less dependency on the project manager for schedule insight.
-I’ve seen this change be both a welcome development, and viewed as a potential burden by project teams.
+I’ve seen this change be both a welcome development and viewed as a potential burden by project teams.
 Do what you can to dispel any thoughts that you are shifting the project manager’s work over to the team.

 Get the whole team involved

 It’s a team effort to use collaborative project management software successfully.
 Take it one step at a time and continue to encourage and motivate your team to make it a focal point.
-The more each person uses it, the sooner you’ll get the big embrace from the entire group, and your new software will become business as usual.
+The more each person uses it, the sooner you’ll get a big embrace from the entire group, and your new software will become business as usual.
 Soon enough, you won’t know how you ever managed without it!